mia-platform/documentation/docs/runtime_suite/mail-notification.md

 SMTP authentication is by default ensured by `login` method, by providing `username` and `password`.

+If you want to use gmail, have a look to [this page](https://nodemailer.com/usage/using-gmail/).

 ## API

 The microservice accepts POST requests at the following path: